Linda Manor Septic-to-Sewer Conversion

 Hood and Franklin

-Funding agreement with State – fall 2023 for Franklin, winter 2023 for Hood
+Funding agreement with State – spring 2024 for Franklin, summer 2024 for Hood

 Complete design plans – early 2024